 The TAPUR Study collects information on any side effects that needed treatment by professionals.
-You may have had side effects that are not listed below.
+You or your loved one may have had side effects that are not listed below.
 Not all participants in this study had the side effects listed below.